 There is friction between the running belt and the running deck when in use.
 Any kind of friction means wear and thus reduces the life of your training device.
-By lubricating between the board and mat with silicone the friction is reduced, thus increasing the life of both parts.
-If the treadmill runs dry the running board gets hot, the surface of the running board and the running belt may be destroyed.
+By lubricating between the belt and the deck with silicone this friction is reduced, thus increasing the life of both parts.
+If the treadmill runs dry the running deck will get hot, the surface of the running deck and the running belt may be destroyed.
 Friction can also lead to a static charge which can discharge on body contact with the frame.
-This is not only unpleasant, but can also destroy the electronics of the treadmill.
+This is not only unpleasant but can also destroy the electronics of the treadmill.